Understanding Medicare, Parts A – D, and Medigap PoliciesJan 15, 2020

 Medicare Part D is a creature of the Bush administration.
 It adds prescription drug coverage to Original Medicare.
 You cannot have drug coverage under both Part D and Medicare Advantage.
 If you at some point add Medicare Part D and already have a Medicare Advantage plan, that plan will need to delete its Rx coverage.
 There is no coverage anywhere in the Medicare program for over the counter drugs.

-Clearly there are a lot of gaps in Medicare coverage.
+If you receive your Medicare directly from Medicare itself rather than from one of the Advantage plans, there are a lot of gaps in coverage.
 Any sort of hospital stay that lasts past 2 months could run up a tab of thousands of dollars.
 Medigap insurance can cover these out-of-pocket costs.

 A Medicare Supplement Insurance policy, known as Medigap, is designed to cover the deductibles and co-insurance amounts of Parts A and B. These policies are sold by private insurance companies.
 To be eligible you must have Parts A and B, but cannot have Part C or an MSA (medical savings account) – these are mutually exclusive.
 They are sold to individuals, so a husband and wife need two policies.
 They are guaranteed renewable, meaning the insurance company can’t drop you due to your claims history.